 Curriculum Overview

-Our curriculum is built on a strong theoretical foundation in the basic, medical, and applied sciences.
-Critical thinking and clinical reasoning skills are developed within an integrated program that prepares students to work collaboratively with patients across the lifespan to improve health and wellness, address disability challenges, and optimize function.
-A sample Plan of Study can be found here and individual course descriptions can be found in the UCSF Course Catalog and the SFSU Bulletin.
+Our curriculum provides a strong theoretical foundation in the basic, medical, and applied sciences that integrates critical thinking and clinical reasoning skills at each step of the way.
+You'll be prepared to work collaboratively with patients across the lifespan to improve health and wellness, address disability challenges, and optimize function.
+You can find a sample Plan of Study here and more information about each course in the UCSF Course Catalog and the SFSU Bulletin.

-Students are required to pay fees and file a study list each quarter in order to be considered a registered student.
-For more information, see the websites of the SF State Registrar's Office and UCSF Office of the Registrar.
+For information about filing study lists and paying fees each quarter/semester, see the websites of the SF State Registrar's Office and UCSF Office of the Registrar.

 Clinical Education